wazo-platform/wazo-platform.org/website/uc-doc/administration/phone_numbers.md

 }
 ```

-This request creates 10 numbers, starting with `+18001234560` and ending with `+18001234569`. (some
+(some parts of the actual json response omitted for brevity)

-parts of the actual json response ommitted for brevity)
+This request creates 10 numbers, starting with `+18001234560` and ending with `+18001234569`.

 Note that if some numbers already exist matching elements enumerated from that range, they will be
-ignored, and only new numbers will be created.
+ignored, and only the new numbers will be created.

 ## Updating phone numbers